Roasted Maple Bourbon Nuts

 - In a small bowl, whisk together the olive oil, vanilla, cinnamon, bourbon, and maple syrup until combined.

 - In a medium bowl, combine nuts and olive oil mixture; stir thoroughly to coat the nuts.
 Spread onto a large, rimmed baking sheet, then evenly sprinkle the flake salt over the top.
-Bake for 30 minutes, or until nuts are almost dry.
+Bake for 10 minutes; move the nuts around on the baking sheet.

 - Remove from the oven and allow to cool completely before serving.